nemocrys/pyelmer/README.md

 An alternative version of this example, without using the pre-defined materials and solvers, can be found in the examples folder.

 Further examples, e.g. for the postprocessing or using more complex setups, will hopefully follow soon.

+## Alternative usage (pygmsh)

+Note, that it may be worth trying [pygmsh](https://pypi.org/project/pygmsh/), which is build on top of the [gmsh python API](https://pypi.org/project/gmsh/) that was used in the previous example.

 ## License